Cleveland Trust Company Building: Reopening

 Architect John Williams of Process Creative Studios of Cleveland oversaw the renovation of the rotunda and the Swetland Building's first floor into Heinen's.
 A number of items were salvaged from the bank rotunda and retained or repurposed during the conversion to a grocery store.
 In the basement, the four vaults were repurposed into a nightclub, and the iron gate which closed off the vault areas used as the main entrance to the bar.
 The former main vault became the Bourbon Room, which was decorated with disused safe deposit box covers and keys as well as gears from vault doors.
 On the second floor, the intricate bronze railing was retained, and the cast terrazzo cloakroom counter was repurposed for use by the wine shop.
 The marble teller's counters on the first floor were repurposed as circular tables for the café and wine shop.
 The marble tiles on the second floor, which at some point had been covered with carpeting, were rediscovered and reused as well.
 Other architectural elements were restored to close to their original beauty.
 The bronze brackets and coffers on the first floor had been covered, and soffits added to the second floor ceiling in 1972 to accommodate new HVAC ducts.
 The soffits lowered the ceiling a full 3 ft, obscuring the windows.
 The brackets and coffers were uncovered and restored, and the soffits and ductwork removed.
 The marble cladding on the rotunda columns and the original first floor flooring were also retained.
 Also retained was the bronze Cleveland Trust Company seal embedded in the floor of the ground level.

 The total cost of the renovation was $10 million ($ in dollars).
 The renovated building reopened on February 25, 2015.
 The Plain Dealer, upon the opening of the Heinen's, called the renovation "both visionary and very, very smart."

+Heinen's closed the location on July 31, 2026.